Tourism in Himachal Pradesh: Fairs and festivals

 There are a variety of festivals celebrated by the locals of Himachal Pradesh who worship gods and goddesses.
-There are over 2000 villages in Himachal Pradesh which celebrate festivals such as Kullu Dussehra, Chamba’s Minjar, Renuka ji Fair, Lohri, Halda, Phagli, Lossar and Mandi Shivratri.
-There approximately 6000 temples in Himachal Pradesh with a known one being Bijli Mahadev.
+There are over 2000 villages in Himachal Pradesh which celebrate festivals such as Kullu Dussehra, Sujanpur Holi Festival, Chamba’s Minjar, Renuka ji Fair, Lohri, Halda, Phagli, Lossar and Mandi Shivratri.
+There are approximately 6000 temples in Himachal Pradesh with a known one being Bijli Mahadev.
 The temple is seen as a 20-meter structure built in stone which, according to locals, is known to attract lighting.
-They say that this is a way the Gods show their blessings.